Intrum uudistuu

 • From number, address and contact information service companies (phone numbers and address information)

-• The Finnish Transport and Communications Agency from Traficom (vehicle owner and holder information)
+• From The Finnish Transport and Communications Agency Traficom (vehicle owner and holder information)

 • From courts, the police and enforcement authorities